OzzyCzech/ozzyczech.cz/src/content/docs/DevOps/macOS/Clean drive before unmount.md

 ---
-title: Clean flash drive before unmount
+title: Clean drive before unmount
 ---

 How to **clean flash drive** and delete all hidden (dot) files on mac before unmount?
 It's simple, save follow commands as `flash`: